sile-typesetter/sile/README.md

 #### Nix

-[Nix packages][nix] are available and can ben installed on several platforms.
+[Nix packages][nix] are available and can be installed on several platforms, including NixOS, other Linux distros, and even macOS.

 ### From Source